josfeenstra/hedron/README.md

 ## Use cases
-- **Procedural Geometry / 'Parametric Design'**: Hedron is intended for parametric modelling.

 - **Basic Modelling**: Hedron could be used to develop a 3D modelling tool, a very basic `blender` clone.

+- **Procedural Geometry / 'Parametric Design'**: Hedron is intended for parametric modelling, akin to what can be done with Rhino & Grasshopper.

-- **Web Geometry Processing**: The crate can be complied to WebAssembly, allowing these operations to be used on the web
+- **Web Geometry Processing**: The crate can be complied to WebAssembly, allowing these operations to be used on the web.

 ## What it is not
 - **No GIS support** : The crate offers no tooling to load and process large geographical datasets.